 (1) It is proposed that SERCOM, in consultation with Members and relevant technical bodies, develops a Best Practice guidance document to assist Marine Meteorological Services (MMS), especially of developing states, on the most appropriate approaches and some lessons learned from undertaking cost recovery activities as well as a further study into the underlying causes of financial stress among WMO Members.

-(2) Many MMS do not have readily available statistics with which to support their funding case when approaching departments and nationalgovernments.
+(2) Many MMS do not have readily available statistics with which to support their funding case when approaching departments and [Hong Kong, China] governments.
 Thus, comprehensive regionally focused cost-benefit analysis studies, with guidance from Regional Associations, are recommended to be undertaken by appropriately experienced individuals, either from the WMO Secretariat or through external contract, to provide data to support the MMS case.

-(3) Governments are encouraged to review their national legislation to remove any restrictions on MMS ability to undertake cost recovery and other commercial activities if the Member’s Government aim is to increase the MMS revenue through cost recovery activities.
+(3) Members [P/WMO] are encouraged to review their government’s [Hong Kong, China] legislation and policies [Italy] with regards to [Spain] any restrictions on MMS ability to undertake cost recovery and other commercial activities if the Member’s Government aim is to increase the MMS revenue through cost recovery activities.

 (4) The low staff levels and staff gapping experienced by a number of MMS are impeding their development; governments are encouraged to review restrictions on recruitment to allow progression to towards full staffing levels.